joomengine/jcb-documentation/TIPS:-Custom-Code.md

 # Insert Examples (PHP)

-> placeholder must be on its own line
+> placeholder must be on its own line!

 ### New PHP Insert Code
 ```php {.line-numbers}